10 Best Light Roast Coffee Beans

 One of the biggest contributions to a coffee’s taste is its region of origin.
 The climate, soil, growing conditions, and processing methods influence the flavours equally.
 This is particularly true of light roasts because, as compared with dark roast coffee, their flavours are less affected by the roasting process.

-(If you want to understand the how’s of roasting coffee and how roasting affects flavour, you might want to know how to roast coffee yourself or learn about light roast, medium roast, vs dark roast here)
+Note: If you want to understand the how’s of roasting coffee and how the roasting process affects flavour, you might want to know how to roast coffee yourself or learn about light roast, medium roast, vs dark roast here.

 A bag of coffee beans can consist of all beans grown in the same area, known as single-origin, or of a mixture of beans from different regions, which is known as a blend.
 There are pros and cons to each style.
 In either case, if you have access to a good grinder, opt for the whole bean rather than pre-ground coffee.
 In this way, you can be sure you’re experiencing them as fresh as possible.